appleguy19/newsong/README.md

 ### For Developers

-To work on the Nesong website you should be familar with the following technologies:
+To work on the Newsong website you should be familar with the following technologies:

  - Yarn
  - Git